-In the Basic Extensions page we talked in detail about the two possible hand postures (“Violin” and “Doublebass”) for doing simple extensions (with one tone between first and second fingers).
+On a sub-page of the Basic Extensions article we discuss in detail the two possible hand postures (“Violin” and “Doublebass“) for doing simple extensions (with one tone between first and second fingers).
 In the “violin” posture the first finger is strongly curled while the higher fingers are straighter (extending upwards).
 The “Doublebass” posture is quite the opposite: here it is the first finger which is straighter (extended backwards) while the higher fingers maintain their normal curvature.

 In the Neck Region we need both postures.
 In the lower positions the fourth finger is too short to allow the “Violin” hand posture so we are obliged to use the “Bass” posture.
 In the higher neck positions the situation is however the exact opposite: here the “Bass” posture is ergonomically impossible so we are obliged to use the “Violin” posture.
 To illustrate this, try playing the following examples: